windup/rhamt-vscode-extension/README.md

 This extension contributes the following settings:

-* `rhamt.executable.path`: The location of the rhamt-cli.
+* `mta.executable.path`: The location of the mta-cli.

 ## Build